nonplayer/hammercrawl/hc_core_player.md

 Instead of buying equipment, you can roll it.
 If you're using the character generator python tool, this is already handled for you!

 If not, this section is pending until I get the lists converted from that code...

+### Starting Spells

+If you're a spellcaster character, part of your "gear" includes a book where you keep those spells or prayers.
+Now is the time to determine what is in there.

+Your class determines how many spells are in your starting spell or prayer book.
+If your Hammersmith is the generous sort, they may allow you to pick *one* of your spells.
+All other spells should be randomly rolled on the appropriate Level 1 spell list for your class.
+See the Magic section at the end of this document for class-based spell lists and descriptions.

 ## Step 11: Confirm and Note Important Sub-Stats